Use the Flink SQL Query Profiler in Confluent Cloud for Apache Flink

 To use the Query Profiler, see Profile a Query.

 The Query Profiler is a dynamic, real-time visual dashboard that provides insights into the computations performed by your Flink SQL statements.
-It boosts observability, enabling you to monitor running statements and diagnose performance issues during execution.
+It boosts observability, enabling you to monitor running and degraded statements and diagnose performance issues during execution.
 The Query Profiler presents key metrics and visual representations of the performance and behavior of individual tasks, subtasks, and operators within a statement.
 Query Profiler is available in the Confluent Cloud Console.

 Key features of the Query Profiler include: